-Pre-College courses are meant to prepare students in the Pre-College program and Musical Pathway Fellowship (MPF) for entry into quality collegiate music programs.
-Prior to class placement, students' abilities will be evaluated via placement exams in music theory and keyboard skills during orientation.
+The Pre-College curriculum is meant to prepare students in the Pre-College program and Musical Pathway Fellowship (MPF) to find success in quality collegiate music programs.
+Prior to class placement in academic courses (music theory, eurhythmics and secondary piano), students' abilities will be evaluated via placement exams in music theory and keyboard skills during orientation.
 Each student will be placed in the class that best matches their ability level.

 Music theory explores the underlying structure of music – more than just reading notes on the page, students learn to analyze the composer’s work, leading to enhanced musicianship.
 Students will learn aural skills, improvisation, keyboard work and composition as part of the coursework.